-1. The blood draw may hurt slightly.
+- 1. The blood draw may hurt slightly.
 Risks of drawing blood include possible pain, discomfort, and bruising at the puncture site, possible dizziness and fainting and possible infection.
 Prolonged bleeding is treated with pressure to the needle site, and bruising may leave the needle site temporarily discolored.
-If infection occurs, it will require medical attention.
+If infection occurs, it will require medical attention. - 2.
+There is a chance that participation in this study could cause psychological distress, economic and social harm.
+Some people involved in genetic studies have felt anxious about the possibility of carrying an altered gene that places them at risk or that can be passed on to children.
+If these feelings arise at any time during the study, you may contact us and we will arrange for you to speak with a genetic counselor.